psychemedia/island-storynotes/carus-wilson/02-telling.md

 Take a certain Miss Eliza Brading, for example, "a dashing young Cyprian" as the Hampshire Adversiser described her.
 She had lately been exhibiting around Newport "under distinguished patronage", whatver that means, though you can be pretty sure it wasn't anything to do with her etchings.
 She lived thereabouts, in Paradise Row, in the mid-1840s, and if you'd lived there too, you might well have been familiar with her...

 One time, a Sunday, quarter to two in the morning or thereabouts, a couple of the local policeman heard such a row in Paradise Row they felt the need to investigate.
 All manner of effing and blinding appeared to be going in one of the houses between male and female voices.
-Suddently, the door to the house in question flew open, and young woman rushed out, and slammed it shut.
+Suddenly, the door to the house in question flew open, and young woman rushed out, and slammed it shut.
 Moments later, the door was in pieces as her father literally smashed it open.
 Seeing the policemen, he picked up one of the pieces of broken wood, and started beating them with it.

 Eliza Brading, for that's who the young lady was, stopped her drunken shouting at her father, and instead started hurling abuse at the policemen, and then joined her father's attack on them, biting them and clawing at them with her fingernails.